 - Allows for immediate assessment of patient’s clinical response to therapy.1,2,6

 - Helps you stay ahead of tissue hypoxia and stages of sepsis.8–11

 Convenient, accurate and easy to use

-- Offers continuous ScvO2 monitoring, pressure monitoring and fluid resuscitation.
+- Offers continuous ScvO2 monitoring, pressure monitoring and infusions of solutions.

 Early assessment with real-time ScvO2 monitoring enables proactive clinical decisions for your high-risk patients.1–5

 Continuous ScvO2 monitoring is key to assessing the adequacy of the balance of oxygen delivery and consumption.
 The goal of continuous ScvO2 monitoring with the Edwards oximetry central venous catheter is to bring into balance the relationship between oxygen delivery and consumption to help improve the care of high-acuity patients.12